Sultan Sosnaliyev: Early life

 Sultan Sosnaliyev was born in Baksan in Kabardino-Balkaria, Russia, to Kabardin parents.
 He graduated from the Syzran Higher Military Aviation School and from the Zhukov Air and Space Defense Academy and served in the Soviet anti-aircraft forces for 29 years.
 He retired in 1990 in the rank of a colonel and worked in Kabardino-Balkaria's construction industry till 1992.

 Role in the War in Abkhazia

 Sosnaliyev became the head of the military department of the newly formed Confederation of Mountain Peoples of the Caucasus.
 After the beginning of the War in Abkhazia he arrived to Abkhazia with the group of Kabardin volunteers through on 15 August 1992.
 He was appointed the head of the staff of the Gudauta-based State Committee of the Defence and was one of the planners of the victorious Battle of Gagra.

 He was appointed the minister of defence in April 1993 and later awarded the rank of Major General.
 Sosnaliyev and Sergei Dbar planned the July and September Sukhumi offensives.
-On 24–25 March 1994 Sosnaliyev was in charge of the last operation of the war – capture of the village of Lata in the Kodori Valley.
+On 24–25 March 1994 Sosnaliyev was in charge of the last operation of the war—the capture of the village of Lata in the Kodori Valley.